VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 2. Enable "Take Focus" in the bottle display settings if needed
 3. Disable "Allow the window manager to decorate the windows" and "Allow the window manager to control the windows" in "winecfg" ("Legacy Wine Tools > Configuration")
 4. Change renderer to "GDI" in your bottle settings (under "Display" and "Advanced Display Settings") to avoid black screen when switching to fullscreen mode
-5. Enable "Virtual Desktop" (under "Display" and "Advanced Display Settings") and configure it
+5. Enable "Virtual Desktop" if needed (under "Display" and "Advanced Display Settings") and configure it
-6. Change the prefix Windows version to "Windows XP", run `wmfdist11.exe` and change it back to "Windows 10" or install `wmp11` with this [special codec script](/linux/special-codecs)
+6. Change the prefix Windows version to "Windows XP", run `wmfdist11.exe` and change it back to "Windows 10"
 7. Enable DXVK in the executable shortcut settings
-8. Install `quartz2` with the special codec script (use a version [before this one](https://github.com/b-fission/vn_winestuff/commit/c4dae356155394afd4b731a6f53e60f625126fdb))
+8. Install `quartz` through Bottles or Winetricks
 9. Add `taskset -c 0 %command%` as a launch command to only use the first core of your CPU
 10. Add `LIBGL_ALWAYS_SOFTWARE=1` and/or `__GLX_VENDOR_LIBRARY_NAME=mesa` (Nvidia GPUs only) as environment variable(s)
 11. Check "DirectSound enabled" in the game top menu and select "DirectSoundWave" in the "Music Setup Menu"